 Mr. Bacon is the lead investor in The Forestland Group, LLC, (TFG), a timberland investment management organization that acquires naturally regenerating forests and manages them sustainably.
 In 1999, TFG helped finance one of the most substantial conservation transactions when it acquired approximately 110,000 acres in the Adirondack State Park forestlands.

 Mr. Bacon has received several honors for his commitment to conservation.
 In 1998, The Nature Conservancy – Long Island named him a “Conservationist for Life” and Group for the East End honored him with their “Outstanding Commitment to Open Space Protection” award.
 Mr. Bacon was the 2001 recipient of Riverkeeper’s Environmental Leadership Award and the 2010 recipient of Colorado Association of Conservation Districts’ Ranch Conservationist of the Year award.

 Mr. Bacon is also the Founder, Chairman and Chief Executive Officer of Moore Capital Management, LP (“Moore Capital”).
 Moore Capital, founded in March 1989, is a private investment management firm that invests in the global financial markets and private equity markets.
 It is headquartered in New York, with additional offices in London and Hong Kong.
 A native of North Carolina, Mr. Bacon earned an M.B.A. in finance from Columbia Business School and holds a Bachelor of Arts degree in American Literature from Middlebury College.

 Mr. Bacon serves on the Board of Overseers at Columbia Business School.
-Mr. Bacon is also a member of the Board of Directors of the Foreign Policy Association, a member of the No Labels Founders Council, and serves on the Leadership Council of the Center for Public Leadership at Harvard Kennedy School.
-Mr. Bacon recently joined the Board of Trustees of the U.S. Ski and Snowboard Team Foundation.
+Mr. Bacon is a member of the Board of Directors of the Foreign Policy Association, a member of the No Labels Founders Council, and serves on the Leadership Council of the Center for Public Leadership at Harvard Kennedy School.
+Mr. Bacon is also a member of the Board of Trustees of the U.S. Ski and Snowboard Team Foundation.

 Photo Credit: Yann Dandois